jenn-renken/Work-Portfolio/README.md

 # work-portfolio

 ## Features
-- responsive design
-- navigation with link to sections
+- Navigation with links to sections
+- About me section with bio and image
-- links to past work
+- Work experience section with images that link to past projects
-- images
-- contact info
+- Responsive design using flexbox and media queries